A Tale of Tails: Star Formation and Stripping in Jellyfish Galaxies in the Strong Lensing Cluster MACS J0138.0-2155: Results

 \subsection{J2}

 J2 has a similar structure to J1, with its head spanning 4 kpc and its tail extending 16 kpc.
 J2 is approximately 15 kpc from the BCG, the closest galaxy in projection to the BCG in our analysis and the most prone to contamination.
-We choose to separate J2 into an absorption-dominant head and an emission-dominant tail for analysis.
-We bin these regions as described below, and fit the head and the tail starting at their individual redshifts derived from \texttt{Marz}.
-In this galaxy, there are two bins in the tail, closest to the head that show absorption.
-Emission is again limited to the tail.
-After inspection of the preliminary fits in the Voronoi bins of both the head and tail, we remove one region with an absorption-dominated spectrum from the tail and add it to the head, and we include one of the tail-fitted bins which shows both absorption and emission in the results shown for the head.
+We follow the same methodology for J1, and choose to utilize the redshift of the head region ($z=0.3308$) for the fitting of continuum-binned regions, and the redshift of the tail region ($z=0.3317$) for the fitting of the H$\alpha+$[NII] emission-binned regions.
+We again do not use the average redshift of the entire J2 region in our analysis, but report it in Table~\ref{tab:systems}.